hicsail/constellation-js/README.md

 ```

 ## Case Studies
-The web version of Constellation contains several examples that can be chosen from the dropdown menu.
-Additional case studies from the manuscript can be found [here]().
+GOLDBAR syntax for the case studies described in the manuscript are available [here](demos/static/use-cases) and can be demoed on Constellation's UI via the drop down menu.

 ## Design Space Representations
 Genetic design spaces in Constellation are represented in three ways: